 However, your plant will be happier if you maintain the indoor temperature of your home close to 70 degrees Fahrenheit (21 degrees Celsius).

-In cold weather, the minimum indoor temperature should not be lower than 60 degrees Fahrenheit (15.5 degrees Celsius).
+In cold weather, the minimum indoor temperature should not exceed 60 degrees Fahrenheit (15.5 degrees Celsius).
 This tropical plant will enter dormancy if it experiences a prolonged cold temperature.

 Humidity